Statistic Cumberland Indiana National

 Overview of Cumberland Demographics

-Understanding the demographics of Cumberland is essential for gaining insights into the composition, dynamics and needs of any city, town or village.
-This knowledge empowers planners, developers and policymakers to strategize effectively, promoting prosperity, equity and well-being for all residents.
-The Cumberland population is 5,840, with a population density of 2,078 people per square mile, diverging from the national average of 91.
-The median age is 33.8, and 44% of individuals aged 15 or older are married, while 50% have children under 18.
-As far as income equality in Cumberland, 7% of households have a median income below $25,000, whereas 19% report an income exceeding $150,000, indicating a varied economic landscape within the area.
+The population of Cumberland is 6,008, with a population density of 2,525 people per square mile, diverging from the national average of 91.
+The median age is 33.8 and 44% of individuals aged 15 or older are married, while 50% have children under 18.
+As far as income equality in Cumberland goes, 7% of households have a median income below $25,000, whereas 19% report an income exceeding $150,000.
+The Cumberland demographics data can provide indispensable insights into the composition, dynamics and needs of cities, towns or even villages, empowering planners, developers and policymakers to devise strategies that foster prosperity, equity and well-being for all residents.

 Cumberland Racial Demographics & Ethnicity